erglo/wow-addon-utilities/README.md

 # WoW Addon Utilities

-A collection of functions used in my World of Warcraft© addons which hopefully might be useful for other addon developers as well; *feel free to use these in your own addon projects*.
+A collection of functions used in my World of Warcraft© addons which might hopefully prove to be useful to other addon developers as well; _feel free to use these in your own addon projects_.
-Each LUA file of this repository is dedicated to a specific WoW topic and contains methods and constants related to that topic.
+Each LUA file of this repository is about a specific WoW topic and contains methods and constants related to that topic.
 See [Repository contents](#repository-contents) for a complete overview.

-**Note:** _This is not an addon nor a LibStub library (yet)!_
+**Note:** _This is not an addon nor a LibStub library!_
 &nbsp;

 ## Usage

 There are multiple ways to include these utility files into your project.
 Here are some examples:

-### 📦 Download and copy
+### 📦 Download and Copy

 1. Download the whole package or just the file you need from this repo.
 2. Extract ZIP file or copy single file into a folder inside your project's directory.